Glossary

 RFP offline documents

-It provides buyers the capability of uploading offline documents that state their detailed requirements or additional information which would then allow and help suppliers to publish their proposal for the customer’s review.
+Allows buyers to upload offline documents that state their detailed requirement or additional information.
+These documents would then allow and help suppliers to create and publish their business proposal for the buyer’s review.

 Route to market